tahoma2d/tahoma2d_docs/source/production_workflow.rst

 Traditional Workflow
 --------------------
-The following is an example of how OpenToonz allows the management of a traditional animation production.
+The following is an example of how Tahoma allows the management of a traditional animation production.

 |traditional_workflow|